EC3

 Safety: Disconnect power before working near the evaporator or heater.

-- Check for heavy frost: Remove interior rear panel and inspect the evaporator.
+- Check for heavy frost: Remove the interior rear panel and inspect the evaporator.
 A solid block of ice indicates defrost failure.

 - Test defrost heater: Disconnect heater leads and measure resistance with a multimeter.
 An open circuit indicates a failed heater that must be replaced.